benhoyt/benhoyt.github.com/writings/2020-07-01-generics-for-go.md

 constraint: <tt>type T Stringer</tt>.
-Writing functions like this is not currently possible in Go; it <a href="https://golang.org/doc/faq#convert_slice_of_interface">does not allow</a> passing a slice of a concrete type to a function which accepts a slice of an interface type (e.g., <tt>Stringer</tt>).</p>
+Writing functions like this is not currently possible in Go; it <a href="https://golang.org/doc/faq#convert_slice_of_interface">does not allow</a> passing a slice of a concrete type to a function that accepts a slice of an interface type (e.g., <tt>Stringer</tt>).</p>

 <p>In addition to generic functions, the new proposal also supports